 Additionally, many of these types of drains lack a traditional weep system and may not drain residual water away as efficiently as their traditional clamping drain counterpart.

 Can we use marble with the Kerdi Shower System?

-The types of showers that I’ve just described, which Schluter’s Kerdi System is included in, have been suspected of contributing to a growing number of cases of darkening marble shower floors and walls.
+The types of showers that I’ve just described, in which Schluter’s Kerdi System is included, have been suspected of contributing to a growing number of cases of darkening marble shower floors and walls.

 To Schluter’s credit, they have a section in their Kerdi Shower System Handbook (download from Schluter’s website) that talks about tile selection for their showers and in particular natural stone.